Considering the MIND Diet

 There’s another advantage as well -- researchers found the MIND diet is easier to follow that the Mediterranean, which requires daily fish consumption and multiple servings of fruits and vegetables.

 A typical day’s intake on the MIND diet might include three servings of whole grains (brown rice, quinoa, wheat bread, etc.), a salad and another vegetable, a glass of wine, nuts for a snack, blueberries or strawberries, chicken or fish and beans every other day.
 Foods like butter and cheese, red meat, pastries, sweets and fried or processed foods are avoided.

 Overall, the MIND diet emphasizes natural plant-based foods and limited intakes of animal foods and saturated fats.
 However, it specifies adding berries and green leafy vegetables.

 Rush researchers looked at food intake data from 900 older Americans already participating in the Rush Memory and Aging Project, which began in 1997.
 Over a five-year period, the team collected data on incidences of Alzheimer’s.
 The team found that those who followed the MIND Diet lowered their Alzheimer’s risk by 53 percent while those who followed the Mediterranean diet lowered their risk by 54 percent and those who followed the DASH diet lowered their risk by 39 percent.

 However, even when the MIND diet was only moderately followed, it still reduced the risk of Alzheimer’s by 35 percent.
 Moderate adherence to the Mediterranean and Dash had only negligible protective benefits, according to study authors.

 Spinach Strawberry Salad

-We know lots of factors, including genetics, environment, and lifestyle, may contribute to the development of Alzheimer’s.
-Following the Mind diet just may help reduce risks.
-Here’s a recipe that fits into the Mind diet plan.
+We know many factors, including genetics, environment, and lifestyle, may contribute to the development of Alzheimer’s or dementia.
+Following the MIND diet just may help reduce risks.
+Here’s a recipe that fits into the MIND diet plan.